p2e-inferno/teerex/docs/BATCH_ATTESTATION_INTEGRATION_GUIDE.md

 - Navigate to Admin → Events → "Batch Attestations (Test)" card.
   - Start Batch Stream: subscribes to `sse-batch` for the selected event.
   - Start TX Stream: subscribes to `sse-transaction-status` for a given Paystack `reference`.
-  - Execute via SSE: triggers `execute-batch-attestations` in streaming mode and logs detailed progress.
+  - Execute via SSE: triggers `batch-attest-by-delegation` in streaming mode and logs detailed progress.
 - **NEW**: "Single Attestation via Edge Function" card
   - Input fields for attestation parameters
   - Execute button that calls the edge function